zendesk/linksf/docs/SETUP.md

 ### Install tools

-If you are working from a Unix system with Bash, you can use the pre-written boostrap script, which will complete all remaining steps in this doc.
+If you are working from a Unix system with Bash, you can use the pre-written boostrap script.
+If you do, you can skip to [Database Population](#database-population).

 `./script/bootstrap`